djjeeva/Credit_Card_Financial_Dashboard/README.md

 ## Data Sources
-We are using MSSQL database that  containing transaction and customer data.
+We are using an MSSQL database that  contains transaction and customer data.

 ## My work